 This scheme provides financial assistance towards the cost of preparing and coordinating an FP7 proposal.
 The maximum grant for academic coordinators under this support is €12,500.
 Eligibility includes researchers employed in publicly-funded research performing organisation.

-Further information and guidelines can be downloaded from the FP7 website.
+Further information is available on the FP7 website.

 COST - European cooperation in science and technology